Call for Concern

 A senior nurse will respond to your call within 30 minutes.

 If you are concerned about a noticeable change or deterioration in a patient’s condition, please let us know.
-If you have already spoken to the ward team or community healthcare team about it and are still concerned, there is a support service available that provides adult inpatients, their families, and their friends.
+If you have already spoken to the ward team or community healthcare team about it and are still concerned, there is a support service available.

 Other ways to raise a concern include through our patient relations team.